-This is a pocket shrine, created for a shrine exchange hosted by Patty in the UK, September 2000.
+This is a pocket shrine, created for a shrine exchange hosted by Patty Harrison in the UK, September 2000.

-This box represents the Otherworld, the fantasy land of the faeries.
+This box represents the “other” world.
+It’s the fantasy land of the faeries.
 In legends, it’s a world similar to ours but also different.

-The black sky represents the darkness people travel through, to reach this land.
+The black sky represents the darkness people travel through to reach this land.
 The flowers (painted, and dried, natural flowers) are part of the dazzling beauty of this fairy world.

 The dangling opalescent star is what gives the shrine movement and life.
-The small bit of quartz crystal in each box represents magick in everyday life, and the very real foundation of the Otherworld.
+The small bit of quartz crystal in each box represents “magic” in everyday life, which we add in our own, unique ways.

 How each one was created